How To Handle Romantic Rejection

 That way, like in business, you know the problem is not with the value of the product, but with customer fit.

-The Only Way For It To Get Better At Being Rejected
+The Only Way To Get Better At Being Rejected

 Is getting more rejections...